mimi-netizen/Steghub-DevOps_CloudComputing/Project 25 Deploying and Packaging applications into Kubernetes/Project.md

 The output from the installation already gives some Next step directives.

+**_Ensure you open port 5432 for postgresSQL and 8081 ,8082 for jfrog artifactory, 443 and 80 https and http in your security inbound rules, also open the outbound rules as well_**

 ## Getting the Artifactory URL

 Lets break down the first _Next Step_.